-- (b) A person employed by or otherwise in a place of profit within the company, is not eligible to be a member of the company. - (c) An application for membership must be in a form approved by the board together with: - (i) any other documents or evidence as to qualification for membership that the board requires; and - (ii) any application fee and membership fee as required by the board. - (d) If the applicant is a body corporate it must nominate one individual (Representative) to represent it in the company. - (e) A Representative must consent to the nomination in writing.
+- (a) Any individual or body corporate may apply to be a Member of the company under rule 4.3(b). - (b) An application for membership must be in a form approved by the board together with: - (i) any other documents or evidence as to qualification for membership that the board requires; and - (ii) any application fee and membership fee as required by the board. - (c) If the applicant is a body corporate it must nominate one individual (Representative) to represent it in the company. - (d) A Representative must consent to the nomination in writing.